Polygon Tool

 1. 1

-Click on the Rectangle button in the left toolbar.
-It looks like a rectangle shape.
-The button will light up to show it's selected, and the bottom toolbar will show rectangle-specific controls.
+Click on the Polygon button in the left toolbar.
+It looks like a polygon shape.
+The button will light up to show it's selected, and the bottom toolbar will show polygon-specific controls.

 2. 2